jeffsnff/jeffsnff/README.md

 - [ ] Agile Testing: A Practical Guide for Testers and Agile Teams 1st Edition by Lisa Crispin, Janet Gregory
 - [ ] Explore It!: Reduce Risk and Increase Confidence with Exploratory Testing 1st Edition by Elisabeth Hendrickson
 - [ ] The Complete Software Tester: Concepts, Skills, and Strategies for High-Quality Testing by Kristin Jackvony
-- [ ] Play Nice The Rise, Fall, and Future Of Blizzard Entertainment by Jason Schreier

 #### Books Read